Berry Island Reserve – Gadyan Track

 The “track” is an easy 750m loop walk that takes about 20 minutes to complete.
 Dotted along the way are signs highlighting the Aboriginal significance of the area and explaining the way the land was used by the original inhabitants.
-It’s a great way to ease into your New Year’s resolution of more exercise and a lovely spot for a picnic.
+It’s a great way to ease into your post-isolation resolution of more exercise and it is a lovely spot for a picnic.

 It’s worth taking the time to read the informative signs detailing the local Aboriginal history and Dreamtime stories to learn more about their culture.

 If you are interested in learning more about Aboriginal Culture in Sydney check out these articles:

 In the early 1900s, enterprising locals decided to join the island to the mainland by building a stone causeway to provide easier access.
 In the 1960s the local council filled in the muddy ground to give us the lovely flat park we see today.

 We discovered this little piece of paradise when we were looking for a new place to explore with our dog, Molly.
 Sadly there are very few dog-friendly walks along the harbour.
 Berry Island is also a great picnic spot for families with a fantastic play area for kids.

 Where: Shirley Road, Wollstonecraft. – It’s an easy train ride from the city and only a 10-minute walk down from the station making it a perfect bushwalk for visitors to Sydney.

 How to get there: Take the train from Wynyard to Wollstonecraft station.
 Walk south towards Shirley Road, walk 100m turn right onto Shirley Rd to walk 650m to the reserve.